puma/puma/README.md

 Puma will automatically scale the number of threads, from the minimum until it caps out at the maximum, based on how much traffic is present.
 The current default is `0:16`.
 Feel free to experiment, but be careful not to set the number of maximum threads to a large number, as you may exhaust resources on the system (or hit resource limits).

+Be aware that additionally Puma creates threads on its own for internal purposes (e.g. handling slow clients).
+So even if you specify -t 1:1, expect around 7 threads created in your application.

 ### Clustered mode

 Puma also offers "clustered mode".
 Clustered mode `fork`s workers from a master process.
 Each child process still has its own thread pool.
 You can tune the number of workers with the `-w` (or `--workers`) flag: